FlourishAnyway is a mom, a psychologist, and a picky eater who enjoys cooking. She believes that food nourishes the soul.

 - 1 cup celery

 - 1 1/2 cups sharp cheddar

 - 1 (1-pound) package bacon, for serving

-- In a stock pot, saute diced onion and butter until onion is golden brown.
+- In a large stock pot, saute diced onion and butter until onion is golden brown.

 - Add flour, pepper, and McCormick Vegetable Supreme seasoning, and stir.
 Your mixture should resemble a thick paste.

 - Add chicken stock and chicken buillion granules.
 Stir thoroughly over medium-high heat.

 - Slowly add chopped potatoes, carrots, and celery.
 Allow the soup to come to a full boil.
 Cook for approximately 20 minutes on medium-high heat, stirring occasionally.

 - While the soup is boiling, combine the following two ingredients in a separate, medium-sized bowl: heavy whipping cream and cornstarch.
 (Avoid adding cornstarch directly to hot mixtures.)
 Whisk away any lumps so that the mixture becomes smooth.

 - Slowly add the whipping cream mixture, cheddar, and dried parsley to the soup.
 Stir the soup mixture frequently to prevent scorching.
 Cook for an additional 10 minutes on reduced heat (medium).
 The soup should be thick and bubbly.
 Remove soup from heat.